TN 91 (05-24)

 4. d.

-Severance pay — This is payment made by an employer to an employee whose employment is terminated independently of his wishes or payment is made due to voluntary early retirement.
+Severance pay — This is payment made by an employer to an employee whose employment is terminated independently of the employee's wishes or payment is made due to voluntary early retirement.
 See RS 01401.180.

 5. e.